gregertw/actingweb_firstapp/README.md

 I'm happy to accept pull requests for any improvements that will make this starter app even more complete from a production app point of view.
 Here are some possible improvements:

-- Show how to send messages to the app
 - How to use Oauth2 to grant access to a service like Firebase database
-- How to set up a deployment pipeline with test app deployment
 - How to do A/B testing
 - How to use deep links